-For these reasons, the BCUC finds the Agreement valid and binding.
+For these reasons, the BCUC finds each of the Agreements valid and binding.

 Easy Energy will remain the natural gas provider.
-The Customer has the option to cancel the Agreement prior to the end of term in accordance with the Agreement terms and conditions.
-The Customer may also wish to contact Easy Energy to inquire whether potential offers proposed by the Gas Marketer are available.
+The Customer has the option to cancel the Agreements prior to the end of term in accordance with each Agreement's terms and conditions.
+The Customer may also wish to contact Easy Energy to inquire whether any potential offers are available.